 It took a while, but we finally got hooked up with the Creative Chief.
 I wasn’t included in the meeting, which sucked.
 He told the team to come up with something digital, something that could reach beyond the agency, that could have an impact on other agencies — and maybe even other industries.
 So the creatives went to work on it.

 I know — I’m being dramatic.
 I was welcome to come up with ideas on my own.
 But I started having to fight my way into some of the meetings.
 And I got an email sent to me by accident that made me feel kinda crappy.
 Maybe it was ageism.
-Maybe it was because I didn’t know “Netflix and chill” was a stand-alone slang term.
+Maybe it was because I didn’t know “Netflix and chill” was a thing.
 (So embarrassing.)
 Or maybe it was just hard for all of us to find times to meet while getting our other work done, and everybody was doing their best.
 So I took the role of SME — an acronym for the fancy corporate title “Subject Matter Expert.”
 I also liaised with the print production people, Facilities, the cafeteria, etc. (And added the title “Environerd” to my company email signature.)

 Sadly, the digital tool the team came up with was a fail — at least for now.
 And because the team was focused on that, everything else ended up being a big, last-minute scramble.
 I get it — when you’re a young creative, and the Creative Chief gives you an assignment, you jump.
-Hopefully that’ll get rolled out down the line.

 By the time the campaign was executed, the creatives had produced some nice-looking signage, and — the one actual change: I’d arranged recycling pickup for plastic, glass and metal in the building, after discovering they were only recycling cardboard and paper.
 (And that’s just the paper that makes it into the bins in the Xerox rooms).
 The new collection isn’t costing the company anything extra.